Skip to content

 Data Structures

-For the production-supported single-group path, every committed write flows through Raft: replicated to a majority of nodes, persisted to WAL, and applied atomically to the state machine before the client response is sent.
-Multi-group sharding remains unsupported/fail-closed in production until per-group WAL/snapshot recovery exists.
+For the production-supported single-group path, every committed write flows through Raft: replicated to a majority of nodes, persisted to the write-ahead log (WAL), and applied atomically to the state machine before the client response is sent.
+Multi-group sharding remains unsupported and fail-closed in production until each group has independent WAL, Raft metadata, snapshot, install-snapshot, restart recovery evidence, durable migration chunk ACKs, consensus-backed ownership cutover, and an explicit sharding release gate.

 Distributed Data Structures